kaliber5/ember-fastboot-addon-tests/README.md

     ember g fastboot-test foo

-This will add a new `foo.hbs` template file and register that route to your `router.js` (all in your `fastboot-tests/fixtures/app` folder).
+This will add a new `foo.hbs` template file and register that route to your `router.js` (all in your `fastboot-tests/fixtures/fastboot/app` folder).
 So pretty similar to what `ember g route foo` would do for a real app.
 And it would add a `foo-test.js` file with the boilerplate for your new test.

 You could then add the component you want to test to your new template file, and add the DOM assertions to your test file, to check that your component will render as expected in a FastBoot environment!

+If you have the need to setup different apps to test with, e.g. to add different configs to your `config/environments.js`, you can run the blueprint with the `--app-name` option:

+    ember g fastboot-test foo --app-name my-app

+This will add a separate set of fixtures in `fastboot-tests/fixtures/my-app/` and a test file that calls `setupTest` with that app name to run this test against the `my-app` app.

 You can find some simple real world testing examples in the [ember-bootstrap](https://github.com/kaliber5/ember-bootstrap/tree/master/fastboot-tests) repository.